GWNLekkah/bachelor_project/programs/parser/README.md

 ## Further explanation of the commands with examples

 INPUT_FILE:
-- the input file is created by exporting Atlas.ti annotations to a CSV file.
+- The input file is created by exporting Atlas.ti annotations to a CSV file.
 The required columns can be found in the provided input files (from the ```input_files``` folder)

 ## Example sets of arguments
 The program can be run using the provided input files (from the ```input_files``` folder) using the following set of arguments: